 jsonline: The Wisconsin Department of Public Instruction has moved to boot another private school from receiving taxpayer money through the Milwaukee voucher program … Washington DuBois Christian Leadership Academy, a K-6 voucher school at 5226 W. Hampton Ave. … failed to meet financial and administrative reporting requirements, according to the DPI.

-If that wasn't reason enough to piss parents off, try this on for size:
+If that wasn't reason enough to piss parents off, try this

 The school's administrator, Michael Hutchinson, closed the school last week.
 But he said Monday he shut down the program because of his failing health from Parkinson's disease, not because of the DPI decision.

-So the simple “certainty” of having your kid in school all year long is now just another fading relic of the past.
+So the simple “certainty” of having your kid in school all

 The 110 students who were enrolled will have to attend new schools after the holiday break.

-Schools no longer an Investment: And the cost to taxpayers supporting poorly run schools over a number of years?
+Schools no longer an Investment: And the cost to taxpayers supporting poorly run schools over

 The school has received millions of dollars in voucher payments over the years, through a program that currently pays $6,442 annually per qualifying pupil.
 The school's accreditation was also called into question.
 A school with a similar accreditation issue — Dr. Brenda Noach Choice School — was barred by the DPI from participating in the voucher program this school year.